 Introduces algebraic concepts and processes with a focus on polynomials, exponents, roots, geometry, dimensional analysis, solving quadratic equations, and graphing parabolas.
 Emphasizes number-sense, applications, graphs, formulas, and proper mathematical notation.
+The OCCC math department recommends that students take MTH courses in consecutive terms.

 A scientific calculator and access to a graphing utility may be required.